 - If your contact published their email it will get it from there.
 If not it would go to their company information and get the email patterns for the company from services like this one.

 - Then they need to construct the e-mail and to send it to you keeping in mind that you should not receive tons of emails at once.

 This could be manually run or automated easily by using a web scraper and some basic python scripts to make it work in just a few hours.

 If you look at the attacker motivation section above, you could construct even one that works even better.
 Pretend to be the person with the most connections among your friends and send an email to them a week before your birthday to buy you a present by submitting their credit card details on a special page.
 Of course, this page will be “credible”, because your picture, which you share publicly, will be shown there, together with some appropriate message to trigger your friend’s feelings.

 You wouldn’t even understand that your friends chipped in before they asked you how do you like your new game console.

-Those attack scenarios are just a few of the basic ones that cover some easy to explore patterns, supported by the publicly available data you have on your social media page.
+Those attack scenarios are just a few basic ones that cover some easy-to-explore patterns supported by the publicly available data you have on your social media page.

 To support this with data, I created a small experiment, doing exactly what I described, manually to some of my peers.
 40% of them clicked on the link I sent pretending to be someone else.
 Of course on the landing page, I told them this is a joke and I told them to be more careful next time.
 How many peers do you have on social media?
 Imagine 40% of them clicking because they want to make you happy for your birthday.